QuantEcon/lecture-source-jl/rst_files/tools_editors.rst

 Julia's package manager lets you set up Python-style "virtualenvs," or subsets of packages that draw from an underlying pool of assets on the machine

-This way, you can work with (and specify) the dependencies for one project without worrying about impacts on other projects
+This way, you can work with (and specify) the dependencies (i.e., required packages) for one project without worrying about impacts on other projects

 * An ``environment`` is a set of packages specified by a ``Project.toml`` (and optionally, a ``Manifest.toml``)